 Jenna McCarthy is an associate in the life sciences regulatory and compliance group.
 During law school, Jenna served as the notes development editor for the Vanderbilt Journal of Transnational Law, and was an active member of the Vanderbilt Moot Court Board.
 She also served as the president of the Vanderbilt Women Law Students Association.

 Before law school, she taught English in Chiang Mai, Thailand through a Princeton-in-Asia fellowship, and worked as a paralegal at Ropes & Gray.

-- Performed FDA regulatory diligence for corporate transactions involving pharmaceutical, medical device, food, and cosmetics companies.
+- Performed FDA regulatory diligence for corporate transactions involving pharmaceutical, medical device, animal drug, food, and cosmetics companies.

 - Assisted a pharmaceutical company with an internal investigation related to compliance, data integrity, Good Manufacturing Practices, and other quality concerns.